selfcommunity/developers-doc/docs/apireference/v2/event/update_an_event.md

 :::info

-This operation requires the event manager role.
+This operation requires authentication and that the user is the manager of the event.

 :::